Mindinventory/image_cropping/README.md

 ## Optional parameters

 ##### ImageRatio:
 This property contains ImageRatio value.
-You can set the initialized a  spect ratio when starting the cropper by passing a value of ImageRatio. default value is `ImageRatio.FREE`
+You can set the initialized aspect ratio when starting the cropper by passing a value of ImageRatio. default value is `ImageRatio.FREE`

 ##### visibleOtherAspectRatios:
 This property contains boolean value.
 If this properties is true then it shows all other aspect ratios in cropping screen. default value is `true`.